How to Participate

 Interested to bring projects to the Class?

-We are still accepting proposals for the 2023-2024 year.
+We are accepting proposals for the 2024-2025 year.
 If you are interested in participating in the class, please reach out to Jeff Wood at jwood11@stanford.edu to get the conversation started!
 To define a project please complete the project brief below.

 For any given class year, we are looking for initial project briefs by the end of July, and finalizing briefs and arrangements by the end of August